PedroAMC/ISEP-LAPR2/README.md

 * [The team members and task assignment during Sprints](docs/README.md)
 * A template to capture and systematize evidence of applying properly the Software Development Process, namely regarding the activities of Engineering Requirements, OO Analysis and Design
-* Source code available to students as a starting point
-* General description of how the provided application works (and it is structured).

 ### Application Overview